May 31st is International No Tobacco Day. Fight smoking positively

 • mood improves, optimism and cheerfulness appear;

-• increases self-confidence and respect from others;
+• self-confidence and respect from others increases;

 First day of quitting smoking

 Cigarette addiction is one of the most popular bad habits today.
-Despite the danger of this occupation, the number of smokers is steadily growing every day.
-WHO studies have shown that smokers are prone to diseases such as asthmatic bronchitis, ischemia and lung cancer.
-According to these studies, it was found that every ten seconds, one person dies from the effects of cigarette use.
-That is why in civilized countries an action is organized annually - the world day of quitting smoking, calling on every person to fight their addiction.
+Despite the dangers of this activity, the number of smokers is steadily growing every day.
+WHO studies have shown that smokers are susceptible to diseases such as asthmatic bronchitis, ischemia and lung cancer.
+According to these studies, it was found that every ten seconds, one person dies from the consequences of cigarette use.
+That is why in civilized countries an event is held annually - World No Smoking Day, calling on every person to fight their addiction.

 The World Health Organization (WHO) declared May 31 as World No Tobacco Day in 1988.